Day 01 - Arrival Kathmandu [1,350m/4,430ft]

 Day 06 - Trek to Manang [3,350m/10,991ft] via Ghyaru and Ngawal

-From Pisang, we will move along the north edge of the river uphill to the ridge via Ghyaru (3,670m/12,038ft) and Ngawal (3,660m/12,005ft) to Manang .
+From Pisang, we will move along the north edge of the river uphill to the ridge via Ghyaru (3,670m/12,038ft) and Ngawal (3,660m/12,005ft) to Manang.
 This is going to be a long and slow climb as we cross the mark of 3600m height today for a part of our acclimatization.
 The climb is rewarding as we get breathtaking views of surrounding mountains of Annapurna 2, Annapurna 4, Annapurna 3 and Gangapura.
-We will lower down to the valley before continuing towards Hongde (3325m) village.
-Small airstrip is located at this village.
-Walking along the mani wall, we will reach Mungli from where we need to cross river.
+We will lower down to the valley before continuing towards the Hongde (3325m) village.
+A small airstrip is located at this village.
+Walking along the mani wall, we will reach Mungli from where we need to cross the river.
 Walking along the northern shore, we will reach Braga (3475m).
-Lifestyle in this village is heavily influenced by neighboring Tibetans.
+Lifestyle in this village is heavily influenced by neighbouring Tibetans.
 Braga also boasts of housing the largest gompa in the district.
 The gompa preserves collection of ancient Tibetan thankas that are more than 500yrs old.
-Brief walk from Braga will take us to Manang village that comprises of about 500 homes, mani walls and chortens.
+A brief walk from Braga will take us to Manang village that comprises of about 500 homes, mani walls and chortens.
 Chortens are supposed to ward evil spirit away.

 Day 07 - Hike up to Ice Lake (4,600m/15,090ft) for acclimatization and free evening